-Ascend at UMD helps students develop extensive student and professional connection within various industries while improving leadership and communication skills in preparation for the business world.
+Ascend at UMD helps students develop extensive student and professional connections within various industries while improving leadership and communication skills in preparation for the business world.

 Ascend is the largest, non-profit Pan-Asian organization for business professionals in North America.
 Established in 2005, Ascend has grown to serve professionals and corporations across various professions and across multiple industries.
 Ascend reaches 60,000 people with 30 student chapters and 17 professional chapters located in both the United States and Canada around major business hubs and educational institutions.

 Key Employers: Deloitte, EY, PWC, Booz Allen Hamilton, Northrup Grumman

 Key Events: Month-long professional development with EY and a case competition with a grand prize of $1,000!

 Alpha Kappa Psi (AKPsi)

 Alpha Kappa Psi is focused on the development of the next generation of future business leaders.
 We are a non-major specific organization that works towards personal and unified growth through our three pillars, professionalism, service and brotherhood.

 If you are looking for a group of friends with whom you will make lifelong connections while also building your network and business skills, come out to rush!

 Key Employers: AT&T, Google, Big Four, Goldman Sachs, Facebook, Yale Law School

 Key Events: Consulting Career Day and Bright Beginnings Dance Show.
 Come and meet the brothers at fall and spring rush!

 Association of Latino Professionals for America (ALPFA)

 ALPFA is the largest Latino association for business professionals and student chapters nationwide with over 81,000 members.
 Our ALPFA-UMD student chapter is committed to promoting diversity, beyond race, ethnicities and gender, as well as, providing professional growth and development opportunities to our members.
 We are dedicated to providing our members jobs, internship, and development opportunities in business and related fields.
 We pride ourselves on helping to grow diverse leaders on campus and in the future workforce.
 We welcome all majors including non-Smith students.

 Terp American Marketing Association (TerpAMA)